 - Flea larvae look like white and translucent worms and gradually get darker as they grow.

-- Use our detailed guide How to get rid of fleas to find out more.
+See our detailed guide on how to get rid of fleas to find out more.

 Signs of flies